 Lump Sum Payout:

-If you are assessed as suffering at least 15% whole person impairment and your injury was caused by your employer’s negligence.
-Proving negligence is important however our lawyers will assist in obtaining evidence as to whether or not your employer was negligent.
+If you are assessed as having at least 15% Whole Person Impairment (WPI) and your injury was caused by your employer’s negligence, you may be eligible for additional compensation.
+Proving negligence is a critical part of the process, but our experienced lawyers will assist in gathering the necessary evidence to determine whether your employer was at fault.
+We are here to guide you through every step to help you secure the compensation you are entitled to.

-- Have been injured at work, as a result of work or during work activities.
+- The nature of your injury: Whether it occurred at work, as a result of work, or during work-related activities.

 Your benefits are calculated based on various factors, such as: